Crawfish Festivals in Louisiana: Celebrating with Fun and Food

 The 2020 Original Downtown Crawfish Festival in Lake Charles

 The Original DownTown Lake Charles Crawfish Fest is scheduled to be held on March 28, 2020, at the Lake Charles Civic Center in downtown Lake Charles.
 The event promotes awareness of the crawfish season, the history of the crawfish, and how the seafood industry has benefited Louisiana in the past 200 years.

 Among the many events scheduled are the crawfish parade, crawfish pageant, carnival, art show and lots of great music!

 More information at Downtown Lake Charles Crawfish Festival website

-The 31st Annual World Championship Crawfish Etouffee Cook-off is slated for March 26, 2017 at the Northwest Pavilion, 651 Samuel Drive, Eunice.
+The Annual World Championship Crawfish Etouffee Cook-off is scheduled for March 29, 2020, at the Northwest Pavilion, 651 Samuel Drive, Eunice.
 There is free admission, free parking and music at the festival.

 Taste with your eyes, ears & dancing feet the flavors of your favorite headline bands, your favorite etouffee, beautiful arts & crafts.
 Free Admission, Free Parking, FreeMusic & Fun for the Entire Family!

 Crawfish Mambo: Cook Off & Music Festival on the Lake

 The Annual Crawfish Mambo, which has grown into New Orleans' largest cook-off, is held in May of each year.
 Sample dozens of different crawfish boils cooked by teams competing for a cash "Best of Boil" prize and title.
 Feast on all-you-can-eat crawfish while the Mambo all-star music line-up keeps you dancing.
 Then take a break to shop the Mambo Artists Village before tasting some more.